A Care Guide For Raising Bearded Dragons

 - Mealworms - The chitin is difficult for the bearded dragon to digest, and can cause impaction.

 - Pinky mice - normally too large.
 Crickets and other insects are more protein-rich.
+The only time pinky mice would be an acceptable meal is if your bearded dragon is pregnant.

 - Lettuce - Lettuce has no nutritional value.
 It is mostly made of water, and can cause diarrhea.